oktawianklosko/radicalconversion/README.md

 # radicalconversion

 To do list:
--First Draft of basic assets
+//First Draft of basic assets//Done
 //Create and implement music//Done
 //Stop music at gameover//Done
 --When game resets twice gameover state fails to launch for some reason after